wultra/docucheck/docs/Usage.md

   - Tells `DocuCheck` to print all documents in the documentation which has no reference from another documents.
 This is useful when you want to find unused parts of your documentation.

 - `--failOnWarning`
   - If set, and some WARNING is reported, then the return code from `DocuCheck` is non-zero.
-This situation is typically treated as failure in bash scripts.
+This situation is then typically treated as failure in bash scripts.

 - `--fast`
   - Tells `DocuCheck` to omit some slow operations, like pulling changes from a repository branches.